 Cantina del Vino Già Schiavi — Fondamenta Nani, 992

 Alternatively, you can find a lot of bars in the area around Campo Santa Margherita.
-One of the most popular bars is Ai Do Draghi.
+One of the most popular bars is Do Draghi.

-Ai Do Draghi — Sestiere Dorsoduro, 3665
+Do Draghi — Sestiere Dorsoduro, 3665

 Afterwards, enjoy a dinner at Al Profeta that has a beautiful courtyard and serves both traditional Italian dishes and pizza.
 Or try Osteria da Codroma that offers Venetian fare.